Cross rib roast can be a tough cut of meat, but when cooked properly can be a totally mindblowing dish!

 For this simple, yummy rub, you simply take your seasoning mix (whether freshly prepared or the store-bought packets) and mix with 6 tbsp melted butter.

-Spread all of it liberally around your roast.
+Spread all of it liberally around your cross rib roast.
 Rub it into the meat firmly, and let sit for a few minutes atop its bed of onions.

 Wipe the sweat off your brow, you’re doing great.